inspr/core-legacy/doc/client_controller.md

 ## Instantiating a new Client

-The structure of the `client` basically needs a `request.Client` that allows to define where the requests will be made.
+The structure of the `client` basically needs a `request.Client` that defines where the requests will be sent.
 So the first step is to instantiate a new `request.Client`.
 For this, it is possible to use the builder defined in the `request` package:

 ```go
 rc := request.NewClient().BaseURL(url).Encoder(json.Marshal).Decoder(request.JSONDecoderGenerator).Build()